naninovel/docs/docs/api/index.md

 Destroys an object spawned with [@spawn] command.

 #### Remarks
-If prefab has a `UnityEngine.MonoBehaviour` component attached the root object, and the component implements  a `Naninovel.Commands.DestroySpawned.IParameterized` interface, will pass the specified `params` values before destroying the object;  if the component implements `Naninovel.Commands.DestroySpawned.IAwaitable` interface, command execution will wait for  the async completion task returned by the implementation before destroying the object.
+If prefab has a `MonoBehaviour` component attached the root object, and the component implements a `IParameterized` interface, will pass the specified `params` values before destroying the object; if the component implements `IAwaitable` interface, command execution will wait for the async completion task returned by the implementation before destroying the object.

 #### Parameters